Jelly Donut Pull-Apart Focaccia

 • Look for the dough to double in size and become puffy and jiggly

-Everything else stays exactly the same – same mixing, same stretch and fold, same shaping, coating, second rise, and baking!
+• Everything else stays EXACTLY the same, same mixing method, same stretch and fold technique, same shaping, same coating, same second rise time, and same baking temperature and time!

 Why This Recipe Works